Cmbrlnd/google-oauth-playground/README.md

     b.
 Copy the data from _.env-sample_ and paste into the _.env_ file.
     c.
 Replace the placeholder values with your values.

-    _Note:_ You will need to register an application @ [Google Cloud Console](https://console.cloud.google.com/) to retrieve your CLIENT_ID & CLIENT_SECRET.
+    _Note:_ You will need to register an application @ [Google Cloud Console](https://console.cloud.google.com/) to retrieve your CLIENT_ID and CLIENT_SECRET.

 5. Run server
     ```bash